BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 If you modify a unit within a released subsection, those modifications are not visible to students until you publish them.

-The following example shows how a subsection in the released state with unpublished changes is displayed in the outline, with a yellow bar:
+The following example shows how a released section that has unpublished changes appears in the outline, summarized with a yellow bar:

 .. image:: ../Images/section-released-with-changes.png
  :alt: A released subsection with unpublished changes